BND Hamburger Icon

 Depending on your vendor or exhibit house, you may have even more options.
 Of course, you can always have a custom trade show display system created for your business, with the option to combine different display types.

-If you want a job where you can travel, consider becoming a trade show event coordinator.
-You’ll get to meet with vendors across the country and travel to the trade show locations.
+If you’re a travel lover, consider becoming a trade show event coordinator.
+You'll get to meet with vendors across the country and travel to the trade show locations.

 Benefits of a trade show display